 What the hell are ya anyway?

-— This means I am attracted to both andrygony as well as femme-presenting people visually, however for sexual compatibility reasons there is a FAR more noticeable lean towards female "bits" over male "bits".
+— This orientation means I am attracted to both andrygony as well as femme-presenting people visually, however for sexual compatibility reasons there is a FAR more noticeable lean towards female "bits" over male "bits".
 There is no attraction whatsoever to masculine-presenting males with male bits (e.g. cis men).
 This manifests itself in strange ways, for example stereotypically female features on a cis man can be attractive (eye makeup for example), but other stereotypically female features can be unattractive (christmas ornament-sized earrings for example).
 Typically speaking however, if presented with the three visual steroptypes of male, female, and androgyny, I will never find male attractive, but the other two may vary.
 PLEASE NOTE:

 attraction is NOT the same thing as who I would reasonably have sex with, there's obviously a LOT more to it than just looks.

 , but effectively it means a male lower half and a female upper half.
-It does NOT refer to a trans woman that has a desire for bottom surgery but hasn't gotten one yet, it is specifically intended for trans women that find gender euphoria (or even just a lack of gender dysphoria) from having a penis.
+It does NOT solely refer to a trans woman that has a desire for bottom surgery but hasn't gotten one yet, it is specifically intended for transsexuals that find gender euphoria (or even just a lack of gender dysphoria) from having a penis.
 It is up to the individual to decide if they want to use it or not.

 While it is true that on TikTok, I use the hashtags of #transgender, #nonbinary, etc., I do so ONLY for search engine optimization reasons.
 I fit under the conventional